From Sugarcane to Sacred Rituals: Marayoor Jaggery

 Picture this: ancient temples filled with the fragrance of incense, the sound of mantras echoing in the air.
 At the heart of these rituals lies Marayoor Jaggery.
 For centuries, this jaggery has been an integral part of Kerala's cultural and spiritual traditions.

-• In Homes: Beyond temples, Marayoor Jaggery is a staple in Kerala households.
+• In Homes.
+Beyond temples, Marayoor Jaggery is a staple in Kerala households.
 It adds depth to traditional dishes like sharkara upperi (jaggery-coated plantain chips) and festive feasts like sadya.
-Its unique flavor elevates everyday meals and special occasions alike.
+Its unique flavour elevates everyday meals and special occasions alike.

 A Sweetness Born of Nature